-COOKIE(Login_result/VALID/ci) /private/admin/images/
+COOKIE(Login\result/VALID/ci) /private/admin/images/\

-In the following example, the agent doesn't enforce authentication or request policy evaluations for requests to 192.168., when the request contains a cookie with the case-sensitive name login_result and the case-insensitive value VALID:
+In the following example, the agent does not enforce authentication or request policy evaluations for requests to 192.168.\, when the request contains a cookie with the case-sensitive name login\result and the case-insensitive value VALID:

-COOKIE(login_result/VALID/i) 192.168.
+COOKIE(login\result/VALID/i) 192.168.\

 Combine cookie filters with other filters, such as HTTP methods.
-Combining a HEADER and COOKIE expression in the same rule implies a logical AND, where both expressions must match in order to apply.
+Combining a HEADER and COOKIE expression in the same rule implies a logical AND; both expressions must match in order to apply.
 To apply the rules as a logical OR, create two separate rules.

-In the following example, the agent doesn't enforce authentication or request policy evaluations for GET, POST, and PUT requests to the /other/records/ folder, when the request contains a cookie with the case-sensitive name internal, and a case-insensitive value that ends with .ID:
+In the following example, the agent does not enforce authentication or request policy evaluations for GET, POST, and PUT requests to the /other/records/ folder, when the request contains a cookie with the case-sensitive name internal, and a case-insensitive value that ends with .\ID:

-'''

-GET,POST,COOKIE(internal/.ID/ri),PUT /other/records/.html

-'''
+GET,POST,COOKIE(internal/.\ID/ri),PUT /other/records/\.html

-In the following example, the agent doesn't enforce authentication or request policy evaluations for GET, POST, and PUT HTTP requests from the client IP range 192.168., when the request contains a cookie with the case-sensitive name internal, and a case-sensitive value that ends with .ID:
+In the following example, the agent does not enforce authentication or request policy evaluations for GET, POST, and PUT HTTP requests from the client IP range 192.168.\, when the request contains a cookie with the case-sensitive name internal, and a case-sensitive value that ends with .\ID:

-GET,POST,COOKIE(internal/.ID/r),PUT 192.168.
+GET,POST,COOKIE(internal/.\ID/r),PUT 192.168.\